Axamer Lizum Ski Resort Austria

 See the ski trail map for Axamer Lizum below.

 The resort's terrain was once served by a series of chairlifts, but many were starting to show their age (to put it mildly!).
 There was not much in the way of high speed here!
 And whilst the crazy looking Olympiabahn funicular is fun to ride once, our view is that funiculars don't make great ski lifts.
 Although it is pretty good on a quiet mid-week powder day, the funicular is best avoided on busy weekends.
-Thankfully there are now modern alternatives to the summit of Hoadl.
-Where once chairlifts served the terrain, from season 22/23, three old chairs (Hoadl I, Hoadl II & Schoenboden) have been replaced by a top to bottom gondola with a mid-station near the base of the old Hoadl II chair.
-A massive simplification of the lift infrastructure that is being undertaken all across the Innsbruck region including at resorts like Patscherkofel & Glungezer.
+Thankfully there is a now modern alternatives to the summit of Hoadl.
+From season 22/23, three old chairs (Hoadl I, Hoadl II & Schönboden) were replaced by a top to bottom gondola with a mid-station near the base of the old Hoadl II chair.
+A massive simplification and futureproofing of the lift infrastructure that is also being undertaken all across the Innsbruck region including at resorts like Patscherkofel & Glungezer.
 The novice ski area near the village has also been improved and expanded.

 Snow & Weather

-It is no secret that many of the lower base elevation ski resort bases around Innsbruck suffer a little these days from the vagaries of the changing climate -POW (Protect Our Winters).
-However, Axamer Lizum (along with Kuhtai, Schlick2000 & Stubai Glacier) is NOT one of them.
-With the highest base close to Innsbruck (1,580m), Axamer is usually guaranteed a solid snow cover throughout the season across its entire vertical.
+It is no secret that many of the lower base elevation ski resort bases around Innsbruck suffer a little these days from the vagaries of the changing climate - POW (Protect Our Winters).
+However, Axamer Lizum (along with Kühtai, Schlick 2000 & Stubai Glacier) is NOT one of them.
+With the highest base close to Innsbruck (1,580m), Axamer is usually guaranteed a full snow cover throughout the season across its entire vertical.
 When the snow does fall, the predominantly north to northeast aspect terrain retains its quality.

 Interlinked Lift Ticket with Mutters or Ski + City Pass